Last Updated on October 8, 2023 by Justin Harris

 A lot of people take up rowing machine workouts for weight loss and burning calories.
 If you are one of them, you need to first consider your current body weight and determine the number of calories you want to burn per day.
 Another way to go about it would be by deciding the number of days in which you want to achieve your goal.

-As per one of the recent researches by Harvard Health Publishing, a 155-pound would burn about 260 calories with a 30-minute workout at a moderate pace.
-And that way, one can burn more than 2500 calories in two weeks, doing it for five days a week.
+As per one recent research by Harvard Health Publishing, a 155-pound would burn about 260 calories with a 30-minute workout at a moderate pace.
+And that way, one can burn more than 2,500 calories in two weeks, doing it for five days a week.
 2 days of break every week is essential for your body to get some rest.

 However, if you are comfortable, you can take only a day off instead of two days of rest for fast results.
 Besides, you can gradually try to increase your daily timing as well for better results.
-Most important, you must use the correct posture and the proper technique else all your efforts will go in vain.
+Most importantly, you must use the correct posture and the proper technique else all your efforts will be in vain.

 Rowing for Cardio Health